COVID-19 Resource Page

 The results showed that different biological processes recovered in different time modes within two years after COVID-19, providing insights into the biological processes of the different long COVID syndrome phenotypes.

-Circulating fragments of recombinant S protein were identified in 50% of vaccinated individuals 2–6 months after vaccination
+50% of vaccinated individuals were found to have circulating fragments of recombinant S protein 2–6 months after vaccination

 50% of subjects who received mRNA-based vaccines had specific fragments of recombinant S protein in their blood samples 2–6 months after vaccination.